fasalmhd14/SQL---Finanace-Supply-Chain-Analytics/README.md

 This project helped me to learn the following Topics in SQL AND Particularly MySQL :

 - Simple SQL Statements
+- Creating New Tables
+- EXTRACT, TRANSFORMATION AND LOAD
 - PRIMARY KEYS AND FORIEGN KEYS
-- DATA MODELLING
-- EXTRACT, TRANSFORMATION AND LOAD
+- ENTITY RELATIONSHIP DIAGRAMS (ERD)
 - JOINS
 - SUBQUERIES
 - CTES